For daily wit & wisdom, sign up for the Almanac newsletter.

 Do peonies really need help from ants to bloom?
 Garden folklore says that ants “tickle the buds” to help the flowers open.
 Peonies and ants do have a mutually-beneficial relationship, but it’s not quite what you may think.
 Here’s the story about peonies and ants—plus, tips on how to bring peonies indoors without the ants.

 In late spring, we rejoice in the breathtakingly beautiful peony blossoms.
-However, those of us with peonies in our garden may also notice ants, especially at the peony’s base.
+However, those of us with peonies in our garden may also notice the ants’ arrival, especially around the peony’s base or on unopened buds.

 Are Ants Harmful to Peonies?

 Let’s get this first question out of the way.
 No. Absolutely not.
-Do not brush off those ants!
-Or, worse, break out insecticide!
+Don’t bother brushing off those ants—or, worse, breaking out the insecticide!

 Do Peonies Need Ants to Bloom?

-(We also like this folklore because it keeps both peonies and ants alive and well to allow nature to take its course!)
+As with most folklore, there may have once been a hint of truth to this claim, but we haven’t seen evidence for it yet.
+(We also like this folklore because it keeps both peonies and ants alive, and allows nature to take its course!)